aramis-lab/clinica/docs/snippets/known_issues.md

 --8<-- [start:petpvc]
-Please note that PETPVC is extremely demanding in terms of resources and may cause the pipeline to crash if many subjects happen to be partial volume corrected at the same time (`Error : Failed to allocate memory for image`).
+:warning: Please note that PETPVC is extremely demanding in terms of resources and may cause the pipeline to crash if many subjects happen to be partial volume corrected at the same time (`Error : Failed to allocate memory for image`).